Dan Levy (Canadian actor): 2020–present: Post-Schitt's Creek

 In August 2020, Levy enrolled in and began to promote the 12-week self-paced Massive Open Online Course (MOOC), "Indigenous Canada", hosted by Dr. Tracy Bear (Montreal Lake First Nation) and Dr. Paul Gareau (Métis and French Canadian) of the University of Alberta.
 Levy also hosted twelve livestream interviews with the course instructors and weekly guest speakers to discuss topics related to each of the 12 course modules.
-Levy said in a tweet on 15 November 2020 that the weekly discussions were "nothing short of transformational".
+Levy said in a tweet on November 15, 2020, that the weekly discussions were "nothing short of transformational".
 Levy also encouraged followers of and participants in the course to donate to the University of Alberta's Faculty of Native Studies, the only faculty of its kind in North America, promising to match donations up to $25,000.

 In September 2020, Levy starred alongside Bette Midler, Kaitlyn Dever, Sarah Paulson, and Issa Rae in the HBO television film Coastal Elites.
 The project was shot remotely and focused on the lives of five individuals navigating the COVID-19 pandemic.

-On 6 February 2021, Levy hosted Saturday Night Live with Grammy-nominated musician Phoebe Bridgers as the musical guest.
+On February 6, 2021, Levy hosted Saturday Night Live with Grammy-nominated musician Phoebe Bridgers as the musical guest.

 In September 2019, Levy signed a three-year deal with ABC Signature.
 In September 2021, it was announced that Levy had signed an overall deal with Netflix to write and produce scripted content across film and TV.
+Good Grief, Levy's directorial debut, was released in limited theaters on December 29, 2023, and released on Netflix on January 5, 2024.
+The film stars Levy, Ruth Negga, Luke Evans, Himesh Patel, Celia Imrie, David Bradley, and Arnaud Valois.
+Levy described the film as "a love story about friendship".

+In 2025, Levy produced the feature documentary Lilith Fair: Building a Mystery – The Untold Story about the legacy of the groundbreaking all-female music festival.